New Zealand national rugby union team: International competition begins

-The Originals played 35 matches on tour, and their only loss was a 0–3 defeat to Wales in Cardiff.
-The match has entered into the folklore of both countries because of a controversy over whether All Black Bob Deans had scored a try that would have earned his team a 3–3 draw.
+The Originals played 35 matches on tour, winning all but their 0–3 defeat to Wales in Cardiff.
+That game became known as The match of the Century, and has entered into the folklore of both countries.
 (Note: Tries were worth three points at the time.)
 In contrast to the success of the Originals on the field, the team did antagonise some in the Home Nations' rugby establishment; both administrators and the press complained that the All Blacks did not play the game within the amateur and gentlemanly spirit promoted by the International Rugby Football Board.
 This complaint continued to dog New Zealand teams until the 1930s.

 The success of the Originals had uncomfortable consequences for the amateur NZRFU.
 In 1907, a party of professional players was assembled to tour the British Isles and play rugby league – a professional offshoot of rugby union that was played by clubs that split from England's Rugby Football Union (RFU) due to disagreements over financial compensation for players.
 When the "All Golds", as the team came to be known, returned they established rugby league in New Zealand, and a large number of players switched to the professional code.
 English and Welsh authorities were alarmed by the threat of professionalism to rugby in New Zealand, and in 1908 an Anglo-Welsh side undertook a tour to New Zealand to help promote the amateur values (Note: Amateurism was not just about not playing for money.
 Many in the traditional rugby establishment believed that: "Excessive striving for victory introduced an unhealthy spirit of competition, transforming a character-building 'mock fight' into 'serious fighting'.
 Training and specialization degraded sport to the level of work".) under which they believed sport should be played.
 (Note: The Anglo-Welsh are officially acknowledged as a British & Irish Lions side despite Ireland and Scotland refusing to contribute any players.)
 The tourists were defeated 2–0 in the three-test series by New Zealand, but the Anglo-Welsh did manage to draw the second test 3–3.